 - See evidence of God's handiwork and perfect design in all biological systems. - Use a variety of tools in the classroom, laboratory, and community to investigate living things. - Recognize relationships between the structures of life and their functions at the following levels: cells, organs, organ systems, organisms, populations, and communities. - Compare and contrast various strategies of life in the following areas: energy needs, movement, response to environment, growth, self-maintenance, and reproduction. - Relate issues of faith and science to the biblical themes of creation, the fall, redemption, and restoration.

-Students must either take the AP exam or choose to take the course for dual enrollment credit.
+Students must take the AP exam.

 Key Text: Campbell - Biology in Focus, 2nd edition, Urry, Caine, Wasserman, Minorsky, and Reece; Pearson, 2016